BMW F 800 R 2017 vs. Suzuki GSX-S1000S Katana 2020

 Suzuki GSX-S1000S Katana 2020

-The new Suzuki GSX-S1000S Katana is based on the naked GSX-S1000 and is therefore convincing in all its quality and inner values of a typical Japanese machine.
-Visually, the Katana additionally has what it takes to become a classic; after all, it is the first to pick up the style of the 1980s.
-The riding position is surprisingly comfortable and the high handlebars allow pleasant control.
-With its low front fairing, it doesn't become a distinct touring machine, but it certainly passes as a crossover bike that excellently combines retro, naked and touring.
+The Suzuki GSX-S1000S Katana is based on the naked GSX-S1000 and therefore impresses with all the quality and inner values of a typical Japanese machine.
+The Katana also has what it takes to become a visual classics, as it is the first to take up the style of the 1980s.
+The riding position is surprisingly comfortable and the height of the handlebars allows for comfortable control.
+With its low front fairing, it may not be a true touring machine, but it can certainly pass as a crossover bike that combines retro, naked and touring perfectly.